pokt-network/poktroll/docusaurus/docs/protocol/tokenomics/token_logic_modules.md

 _tl;dr Max ClaIAble Amount ∝ (Application Stake / Number of Suppliers per Session)_

-Per **Algorithm 1** of the [Relay Mining paper](https://arxiv.org/pdf/2305.10672), the maximum amount a Supplier can claim from an Application in a single session is proportional to the Application's stake divided by the number of suppliers in the session.
+Per **Algorithm 1** of the [Relay Mining paper](https://arxiv.org/pdf/2305.10672), the maximum amount a supplier can claim from an application in a single session MUST NOT exceed the Application's stake divided by the number of suppliers in the session.

 This is referred to as "Relay Mining Payable Relay Accumulation" in the paper and is described by the following pseudo-code: